henesy/awesome-plan9/README.md

 A curated list of awesome Plan9 (and sometimes 9p) libraries and software.

-_Note_: Generally when referring to "Plan9" this document really means 9front.
+> Generally when referring to "Plan9" this document really means 9front.

 9p.io links are accessible over 9p as well.
 On 9front you can run `9fs 9pio` as a shortcut.

 Many of the applications listed here are available under the 9front [ports tree](https://code.9front.org/hg/ports).

 ### Contributing

 Please do.

 PR's welcome for all edits or new projects.

 ### Contents